ymath-io/latexer/README.md

 Please note that no shortcuts work when you are typing (on the website).
 To use a shortcut, click anywhere outside the input field first.

-All keyboard shortcuts work in the desktop app as well, but using `Commnd` instead of `Option`.
+All keyboard shortcuts work in the desktop app as well, but using `Command` instead of `Option`.
 ## Thank you
 * MathJax
 * MathQuill